You can be charged by the police if you are found breaking any laws. Police can also take alcohol away from you if they believe that you're under 18.

 If you're arrested and held in custody, it's your right to seek bail and to be brought before a magistrate (or bail justice) to have your application heard.

-If you find yourself in trouble with the police there are places you can go for legal advice.
-Check out our Legal Advice page to find out more.
+If you find yourself in trouble with the police, there are places you can go for legal advice.
+Visit our legal advice page to find out more.

 Links

-Victoria Legal Aid - Police Powers and Your Rights page
+Victoria Legal Aid - police powers and my rights

-A general guide to help you when you deal with the police.
-It includes specific information for people under the age of 17.
-This booklet is also published in Arabic, Chinese, Croatian, Macedonian, Serbian, Turkish and Vietnamese.
+A general guide to help you when you deal with the police, including speaking to the police, getting searched and where to get legal help.
+There is specific information for people under the age of 17.